Personal aide-de-camp

 Personal Aide-de-Camp to the King (or Queen) is an appointment in the Royal Household of the United Kingdom.
-It is distinct from that of other aides-de-camp, in that it is only bestowed on members of the British royal family holding military rank.
+Unlike other aides-de-camp, it is held only by members of the British royal family with military rank.
 The appointment may be signified by the post-nominal letters 'ADC(P)'.
-It is an honorary role with few duties or responsibilities attached; in the 20th century the Personal Aides-de-Camp were specifically listed as riding close behind the Gold State Coach at each Coronation, and walking or riding close behind the Gun Carriage at each State Funeral, of a monarch.
+It is an honorary role with few duties or responsibilities attached.

 History

-The practice of appointing family members as Personal Aides-de-Camp was begun by Queen Victoria.
+The practice of appointing family members as Personal Aides-de-Camp was begun in the 1870s by Queen Victoria.
+In 1895 she wrote to her cousin Prince George, Duke of Cambridge (who was approaching the end of his tenure as Commander-in-Chief of the Forces) to inform him of her intention to appoint him as her first personal Aide-de-Camp, 'with the right of attending me on all military occasions and of holding the Parade on my birthday'.

+In 1937 and 1953, the Personal Aides-de-Camp were specifically listed as riding close behind the Gold State Coach in the Coronation procession.